Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 - Profile page where users can see the personal details and order histories
 - Logout function that users can safely log out the website and takes users back to the home page
 - Product Management pages (admin only) where admin can add, edit, and delete products
-- 404 page where users are taken back to home page safely when they visit a page does not exist
+- 404 & 500 pages where users are taken back to home page safely when they visit a page does not exist or an invalid page

 ### Structure Plane